IliaIdakiev/ahaplay/server/readme.md

+## Building the project

+- Building the server - Open a terminal and run `yarn build`.

+- Building the docker image - Open a terminal and run `yarn docker:build`.

+- Building the server in watch mode - Open a terminal and run `yarn build:watch`.

+## Running the project (not in development mode / for development mode look at the next section)

+- Build the project - `yarn build && yarn docker:build`

+- Run the docker container - `yarn docker:run`

 ## Development mode:

 - Open terminal and run: `yarn docker:run:debug` which will run the docker container with synced dist directory and will automatically reload the server whenever there are changes in dist.